use adb sideload command stock twrp recovery

 usb debugging oneplus

-3. Type in the following command in the CMD window to boot your device to Stock Recovery
+3. After that, type in the following command in the CMD window to boot your device to the stock recovery

 adb reboot recovery

-4. Your device will now boot to the No command screen.
+4. Your Pixel 8/Pro will now boot to the No Command screen.

-5. So press and hold the Power Button and while doing, so press and release the Volume Up key and then release the Power key as well.
-You would have bypassed the No command screen.
+5. To exit this screen, press and hold the Power Button and while doing, so press and release the Volume Up key and then release the Power key as well.
+You will now be taken to the stock recovery.

 Use ADB Sideload to Manually Install OTA Update